-Element Enhancement to pay Description Overtime Plain time rate Applies where: a) there is a contractual requirement to work more than 37 hours per week or b) voluntary overtime worked in a constrained post cannot be reasonably taken as time off in lieu Night duty Plain time plus one third Applies to hours worked outside of the service's designated core hours This rate will also apply where shift patterns fall outside the service's designated core hours (see shift allowance below)
+Element Enhancement to pay Description Overtime Plain time rate Applies where: (a) there is a contractual requirement to work more than 37 hours per week or (b) Voluntary overtime worked in a constrained post cannot be reasonably taken as time off in lieu.
+Night Duty Plain time plus one third Applies to hours worked outside of the service's designated core hours.

-Element Enhancement to pay Description Shift allowance 10% of plain time rate Shifts are defined as regular patterns of work carried out at different times either on a daily or weekly basis.
-All hours of a particular shift where the start/finish times commences/ends beyond core hours for the service.
+Element Enhancement to pay Description This rate will also apply where shift patterns fall outside the service's designated core hours (see shift allowance below).
+Responsibility Allowance No automatic entitlement Responsibility allowances will apply only where a cost-effective business case is made to and approved by the authorisation panel.
+"Acting up" arrangements will be development opportunities and will be time limited.
+Shift Allowance 10% of plain time rate will apply to all hours of working shift patterns whose start / finishing times commence / end Shifts are defined as regular patterns of work carried out at different times either on a daily or weekly basis.
+All hours of a particular shift where the beyond the designated core hours for the service. start / finishing times commences / end beyond core hours for the service.
+Plain time rates only apply to shifts whose start and finish times fall within designated core hours for the service.
 Additionally, where the hours of a shift fall outside the core hours for the service, the night work rate of a one third enhancement to plain time will apply to those hours.
-Weekend work Plain time rates This rate applies to all hours worked within the service's designated core hours.
-Standby allowance Where staff are required to undertake standby duty, a standby session is paid as a single payment, which equates to the hourly rate of Grade 10 (point C).
-Only payable where the standby duty is additional to contractual hours per week.
-A standby session is 24 hours (00.00 hrs to 23.59 hrs or part thereof, but must exceed four hours duration).
-Where the needs of the service demand, all posts eligible will participate in standby duty.
-Call out Plain time rate when the call out occurs in addition to contractual hours per week.
-All posts may be reasonably required to be called out at times other than normal working patterns.
-Where an employee is paid a higher substantive grade than that of the role being covered on call-out, they will be paid at the maximum of the grade for the role being performed on call out.
+Weekend Work Plain time rates This rate applies to all hours worked within the service's designated core hours.
+Standby Allowance Where staff are required to undertake standby duty, a standby session is paid as a single payment which equates to the hourly rate of Grade 10 (point C).
+Only payable where the standby is additional to contractual hours per week.
+A standby session is 24 hours 00:00 hours to 23:59 hours or part thereof but must exceed four hours duration.
+Where the needs of the service demand, all posts eligible will participate on standby.

+Element Enhancement to rest Description Element Enhancement to pay Description Call-Out Plain Time Rate All posts may be reasonably required to be called out at times other than normal working patterns.
+Where an employee is paid a higher substantive grade than that of the role being covered on call-out, they will be paid at the maximum of the grade for the role being performed on call-out.
 All hours of call-out work will be paid at plain time rate.
-Staff graded higher than Grade 10, who are required to be called out, will be paid their actual rate of pay for time called out.
-Public bank holiday and fixed concessionary days' working Christmas Day (25 Dec) and / or Boxing Day (26 Dec) normal pay plus plain time for hours worked plus time off in lieu.
-Work on alternative public holidays when Christmas Day or Boxing Day fall on a Saturday or Sunday and work on all other public holidays and concessionary days will be paid either at normal pay plus time off in lieu, or alternatively at normal pay plus plain time for hours worked (no time off in lieu)
+Staff graded higher than Grade 10, who are required to be called out, will be paid at their actual rate of pay for time called out.
+Public / Bank Holiday Working Christmas Day (25.12) and / or Boxing Day (26.12): normal pay plus plain time for hours worked plus time off in lieu.
+All other public and bank holidays -see right.
+Work on alternative public holidays when Christmas Day or Boxing Day fall on a Saturday or Sunday and work on all other public holidays will be paid either at normal pay plus time off in lieu, or alternatively at normal pay plus plain time for hours worked (no time off in lieu) where this is a more cost effective approach.
+Sleeping In Allowance Sleep ins paid at £40 per night session (9 hours) Casual Adult mental health practitioners Call-Out: £85 per session Plain time rate